Doug Stanton: Career

 The book has been translated into German, Japanese, Danish, Spanish, and Italian.
-In Harm’s Way appeared on the Publishers Weekly, Los Angeles Times, Washington Post, USA TODAY, Christian Science Monitor, Entertainment Weekly, Publishers Weekly, Wall Street Journal, Chicago Tribune, Detroit Free Press, and Book Sense bestseller lists, and was a Barnes & Noble and Amazon Notable/Best book.
+In Harm’s Way appeared on the Publishers Weekly, Los Angeles Times, Washington Post, USA Today, Christian Science Monitor, Entertainment Weekly, Publishers Weekly, Wall Street Journal, Chicago Tribune, Detroit Free Press, and IndieBound bestseller lists, and was a Barnes & Noble and Amazon Notable/Best book.

 In Harm’s Way was a finalist for the WH Smith Award in the UK, and the Great Lakes Book Festival Best Book Award, and was chosen as a New York Review of Book “Best Books In Print,” a Publishers Weekly “Notable Book,” and a Michigan Notable Book of the Year.
-In Harm's Way also won the 2017 Audie Awards in the history/biography category from the Audio Publisher's Association.
+In Harm's Way also won the 2017 Audie Awards in the history/biography category from the Audio Publishers Association.

-In Harm’s Way is also included in the US Navy’s required “core values” reading list for naval officers, and is regularly used in highs schools throughout the country as part of the history curriculum.
-In Harm’s Way is chosen by several book clubs as part of “Community Reads” programs, appealing to a wide range of readers, men, women, and young adults.
+In Harm's Way is also included in the US Navy’s required “core values” reading list for naval officers, and is regularly used in high schools throughout the country as part of the history curriculum.
+In Harm's Way has been chosen by several book clubs as part of “Community Reads” programs, appealing to a wide range of readers.

-In July 2001, the US Department of Navy, joining with the US Congress, exonerated the ship’s court-martialed captain, Charles Butler McVay.
+In July 2001, the US Department of the Navy, joining with the US Congress, exonerated the ship’s court-martialed captain, Charles Butler McVay.
 This was a historic reversal of fortune for the survivors of the worst disaster at sea in US naval history.
 In Harm’s Way was credited by those close to the story with helping in this exoneration.

 The Series' first guests were father-and-son authors Elmore Leonard and Peter Leonard.
 Proceeds from the Series benefit a scholarship fund for high school students with an interest in pursuing college creative writing.
-Since 2009, the Series has hosted nearly 150 authors, journalists, screenwriters, poets, and thinkers, including Tom Brokaw, Mary Karr, Mario Batali, Michael Sandel, Vince Gilligan (Breaking Bad), Chip Johannessen (Homeland), Janet Leahy and Lisa Albert (Mad Men), Harlan Coben, George Packer, Colum McCann, Lee Child, Lucy Kalanithi, David Sedaris, Sebastian Junger, Michael Paterniti, Anna Quindlen, Nikki Giovanni, Jodi Picoult, Ann Patchett, and Margaret Atwood.
+Since 2009, the Series has hosted nearly 150 authors, journalists, screenwriters, poets, and thinkers, including Tom Brokaw, Mary Karr, Mario Batali, Michael Sandel, Vince Gilligan, Chip Johannessen, Janet Leahy and Lisa Albert, Harlan Coben, George Packer, Colum McCann, Lee Child, Lucy Kalanithi, David Sedaris, Sebastian Junger, Michael Paterniti, Anna Quindlen, Nikki Giovanni, Jodi Picoult, Ann Patchett, and Margaret Atwood.

-NWS is considered by writers, editors, and readers to be one of the United States’ “top-tier book events.”
+NWS is considered by writers, editors, and readers to be one of the United States' “top-tier book events.”
 As a non-profit, the National Writers Series annually awards scholarships to college-bound students interested in writing.

 Stanton founded a scholarship fund devoted to the educations of families of USS Indianapolis survivors.

 Personal life

-Stanton lives with his wife, Anne Stanton, and their three children, in Michigan where he co-founded the National Writers Series, a year-round book festival featuring great conversations with America’s best storytellers; and Front Street Writers, a free, for-credit writing workshop for public high school students.
+Stanton lives with his wife, Anne Stanton, and their three children, in Traverse City, Michigan where he co-founded the National Writers Series, a year-round book festival featuring conversations with American storytellers; and Front Street Writers, a free, for-credit writing workshop for public high school students.